Eligibility, Awards & Disbursements

 |Less Than Half-Time||1-5 credit hours||Only Pell-eligible students with an EFC below|

-- Students in good standing and an award letter completed will have class schedules HELD to secure their “seats” (prevent drops for non-payment) until financial aid funds are posted.
+- Students in good standing with a completed offer letter will have class schedules HELD to secure their “seats” (prevent drops for non-payment) until financial aid funds are posted.

 - They may also charge books and required supplies in the DCCC Bookstore on the dates below OR Order books on-line at the DCCC Bookstore with their student account info.